-Courts have held that tenure at a public institution is a property interest protected by the Fourteenth Amendment of the United States Constitution.
-In the seminal case, Perry v.
+Courts have held that tenure at a public institution is a property interest protected by the Fourteenth Amendment of the US Constitution.
+In the seminal case Perry v.
 Sindermann, 408 U.S. 593, 92 S. Ct.
 2694, 33 L. Ed.
 2d 570 (1972), the US Supreme Court recognized that, even where there was no statute and no contract provision conferring a property interest, one might exist.
-There, the Court addressed whether a public junior college professor had a property right in continued employment.
-Id. at 599.
-The professor argued that a de facto tenure policy existed based on rules and understandings officially promulgated and fostered by the college and that such a de facto tenure policy could be sufficient to state a property interest.
-Id.at 599-600.
-While emphasizing that "mere subjective 'expectancy'" is not protected by due process, the Perry Court nonetheless held that the professor "must be given an opportunity to prove the legitimacy of his claim of entitlement in light of the policies and practices of the institution."
-Id. at 603.
+There, the court addressed whether a public junior college professor had a property right in continued employment (Id.
+599).
+The professor argued that a de facto tenure policy existed based on rules and understandings officially promulgated and fostered by the college and that such a de facto tenure policy could be sufficient to state a property interest (Id.
+599-600).
+While emphasizing that "mere subjective 'expectancy'" is not protected by due process, the court nonetheless held in Perry that the professor "must be given an opportunity to prove the legitimacy of his claim of entitlement in light of the policies and practices of the institution" (Id.
+603).